RinaPizarro/LastFrontier/README.md

 ## Files Explained
 ### alaskan_cities.txt
 This file contains the list of all cities expected to be used when retrieving weather data from the API. alaskan_cities_text.py allows users to add cities to the file, but does not allow users to remove cities.
 This would need to be done manually until implentation.

+## .Env
+1. Copy .env.example to .env
+2. Add your API keys to .env
+3. Run the program